ecyrbe/zodios/README.md

 You have other ideas ?
 [Let me know !](https://github.com/ecyrbe/zodios/discussions)
 # Dependencies

+Zodios even when working in pure Javascript is better suited to be working with Typescript server to handle autocompletion.
+So you should at least use the one provided by your IDE (vscode integrates a typescript server) However, we will only support fixing bugs related to typings for versions of Typescript Language v4.5 Earlier versions should work, but do not have TS tail recusion optimisation that impact the size of the API you can declare.

-Zodios do not embed any dependency.
+Also note that Zodios do not embed any dependency.
 It's your Job to install the peer dependencies you need.

 Internally Zodios uses these libraries on all platforms :
 - zod